-Library/Learning Resources
+Library/Learning Resource Centers

-The Director of Education at FEI maintains books related to its programs of study for students to use at no charge.
+FEI maintains reference books and other materials related to its programs of study for students to use at no charge.
 FEI primarily relies on external sources (i.e., internet, public library) for students to use when needing to research or explore topics of interest.
-Students wishing to access the internet or any of our learning resources can make such requests with our Academic Coordinator.
+Students wishing to access the internet or any of our Learning Resource Centers can make such requests with our Academic Coordinator or SCS staff.